ekoueaziaba/web-sprint-challenge-single-page-applications/README.md

 ## Full Time Students

-_The challenge is available from 5pm PST on Thursday.
+_You have until 5pm PST to complete this challenge.
+The challenge is available from 5pm PST on Thursday.
 However you should not be coding through the night; rather you can wake up on Friday and start coding at an hour you choose, rather than waiting for a unified start time.
-Ideally, you will be writing the majority of the code during the time block allocated on your calendar (9am to 1pm PST)._
+Ideally, you will be writing the majority of the code during the time block allocated on your calendar (9am to 1pm PST).
+And if you need extra time, there is a second time block allocated from 3pm - 5pm PST.
+CodeGrade submissions cannot be accepted beyond this time.
+Set up CodeGrade before you start coding to avoid common problems._

 ## Introduction

-In this challenge you will be working from the `Bloomtech Eats` homepage to create a functional `Pizza?` button that leads to a build your own pizza custom form.
+In this challenge you will be working from the `Lambda Eats` homepage to create a functional `Pizza?` button that leads to a build your own pizza custom form.

 You may use the following wireframes (also in a folder above) as guidance as you design your site but it is not required that you do so.